Small Gestures Can Make a Big Difference

 As employees return to the workplace or continue to work remotely, it’s important to make sure they feel visible within the organization.
 Loneliness among workers is on the rise.
 61 percent of respondents to Cigna’s 2020 Loneliness Index Report said they felt lonely.
 Additionally, among remote workers, 19 percent report feeling lonely, according to Buffer’s 2019 State of Remote Work.

 It’s more important than ever to check in on your employees, even if it’s just a quick phone call or instant message to ask how they are doing.
 As business reopens and employees take on new protocols, be a source of reassurance by actively listening to their concerns and helping find solutions.
-Notice the everyday moments and acknowledge people for their efforts in real time.
+Notice the everyday moments and acknowledge people for their efforts in real-time.
 For instance, recognize an employee who helps a coworker learn features on a new software system or volunteers to help another department with a high-priority project.
-This real time acknowledgement will reinforce the value they bring to the organization and how their efforts contribute to the larger purpose.
+This real-time acknowledgment will reinforce the value they bring to the organization and how their efforts contribute to the larger purpose.

 Show Gratitude Regularly